Deep Cover (1992 film): Soundtrack

 The film's soundtrack, Deep Cover, was released by SOLAR Records and Epic Records on April 4, 1992.
-It was recorded by Dr. Dre and newcomer Snoop Doggy Dogg in 1991 and 1992.
-Containing a mix of hip hop, reggae and R&B tracks, it peaked at No. 166 on the Billboard 200 and No. 9 on the Top R&B/Hip-Hop Albums.
+The album's title track introduced Snoop Doggy Dogg as a recording artist, who featured alongside Dr. Dre on the song.
+The album, containing a mix of hip-hop, reggae and R&B tracks, peaked at No. 166 on the Billboard 200 and No. 9 on the Top R&B/Hip-Hop Albums.

 Home media

+Deep Cover made its home media debut via VHS on November 4, 1992.
+The DVD debuted on September 14, 1999 in a barebones snapper case with Dolby Digital 5.1 and 2.0 tracks for audio.

-The film was released on Blu-Ray for the first time by the Criterion Collection on July 13, 2021.
+The film was then released on Blu-ray Disc for the first time by the Criterion Collection on July 13, 2021, featuring a new 4K digitally restored transfer and lossless DTS HD MA 2.0 audio.